Destinations, North Carolina, Travel, USA

 I nearly titled this post “Troubles in the Triangle,” because it was a rollercoaster of a trip.

-Not because anything really went wrong in the cities themselves, but because our flights home kept getting canceled, doubling our trip length.
+Not because anything really went wrong in the cities themselves—they’re great!—but because our flights home kept getting canceled, doubling our trip length.

-But despite moments of panic at the thought of incurring unexpected expenses and trying to handle accommodations and car rentals, we ultimately chose to embrace our extra time in the area and to spend a couple of days as we might if we lived in Raleigh.
+But despite moments of panic at the thought of incurring unexpected expenses and trying to handle accommodations and car rentals, Michael and I ultimately chose to embrace our extra time in the area and spend a couple of days as we might if we lived in Raleigh.

-And while we probably would have structured our itinerary a little differently if we knew in advance that we were visiting for six days, we still enjoyed the freedom that more time allowed and took full advantage of slower-paced days.
+And while we probably would have structured our itinerary a little differently if we had known in advance that we were visiting for six days instead of three, we still enjoyed the freedom that more time allowed and took full advantage of slower-paced days.

-Today I’m sharing photos and info about the places we visited in the Raleigh-Durham-Chapel Hill area.
+Today I’m sharing photos and info about the places we visited in the Raleigh-DurhamChapel Hill area.
 You’ll note much of this list is Raleigh-heavy thanks to the location of our Airbnb, though we did spend a little time in each of the three main cities.
-If you’re headed there as well, here’s what we can recommend after our visit:

 RALEIGH + DURHAM SIGHTS + ATTRACTIONS